 We don't know why, but with hydrogen (H2) many people have fears and promote it as extremely dangerous.
 Yes, it is flammable when mixed with oxygen.
 It burns, just like any other gas.
 Did you actually know that oxygen is much more reactive than hydrogen?
 And that hydrogen usually evaporates faster than it can burn - unlike petrol, which can cause terrible fires.
 And with this, as a matter of course, we drive on our roads every day by the millions.
 Hydrogen always escapes rapidly upwards, does not sink to the ground like propane and collect there in dangerous pools of gas.
 Hydrogen is unproblematic if it is well ventilated.

 A normal gas cylinder for domestic use has a pressure of 35 bar.
 In industrial applications, such as a hydrogen tank for a vehicle, 300 bar is used.
-The hydrogen of a hybreeze© is stored in a commercially available safe 30 bar gas bottle, like the one you use for your garden barbecue.
+Many hydrogen storage systems use commercially available safe 30-bar gas cylinders, such as those used for a normal garden barbecue.